benbowler/Guano/README.md

 Guano runs off of the already established 'team follow back' process that already exists within twitter and thrives off of other peoples vanity.

-Guano isn't recommended for personal Twitter accounts, however building up a large number of followers may help with your personal gains if people value a number of followers over quality.
+Guano isn't recommended for personal Twitter accounts, however building up a large number of followers may help with your personal gains if people value a number of followers over quality such as marathon ballots.

 Quick Installation
 =====